dtao/PhilosopherDeveloper/source/posts/2019-07-15-on-being-promoted.md

 published: false
 ---

 Here's a little tip I received fairly early in my career.
-I've received this tip in various forms from various people, but the following is a direct quote from a boss I had not too long ago:
+I've heard this in various forms from various people, but the following is a direct quote from a boss I had not long ago:

-> operate as if you already have the job that you want and then you'll be
+> Operate as if you already have the job that you want and then you'll be
 > promoted and everyone will be surprised, thinking you had been in that role
-> all along
+> all along.

+## Good advice, bad guideline

 For anyone who wants to be promoted, this is great advice.
 Getting a promotion is ultimately a matter of _convincing_ someone---sometimes it's your manager,